Privacy & Cookie Statement UXinsight

-Payment Service Provider When purchasing additional services from us, you may have to make a payment through the secured Mollie payment module (https://www.mollie.com).
+When purchasing additional services from us, you may have to pay through the secured Mollie payment module (https://www.mollie.com).
 Mollie is a Payment Service Provider (PSP) and handles payment between us and PayPal, your bank or your credit card provider.

-Mollie receives your payment details (bank account number, credit card number or PayPal-account name), your IP address, the name of your internet browser, device type, your name and your address.
+Mollie receives your payment details (bank account number, credit card number or PayPal account name), your IP address, the name of your internet browser, device type, and your name and address.

-We will not see or have access to the above-mentioned data.
-Mollie only tells us if the payment was successful and it then transfers the payment to us.
-The payment will be shown on your bank statement under the following text: “Mollie”, “Stg Mollie Payments” or “Stichting Mollie Payments”.
+We will not see or have access to the data mentioned above.
+Mollie only tells us if the payment was successful, and it then transfers the amount to us.
+The payment will be shown on your bank statement under the following text: “Mollie”, “Stg Mollie Payments”, or “Stichting Mollie Payments”.

 You can subscribe to our newsletter by filling in the form on our website.
 In the newsletter, you can read news, tips and information about our Services, offers and new services.
 You can cancel this subscription at any time.
 Every newsletter contains an unsubscribe link.

 Your email address will only be added to the list of subscribers with your explicit permission.
 Your email address and name are saved until you cancel the subscription.

 Our Website includes buttons to promote or share pages on Twitter and LinkedIn.
 These buttons are realised by code supplied by Twitter and LinkedIn itself.
 These buttons become active if you click on them.
 Cookies may be placed to use this service.